1coderookie/BSB-LPB-LAN_EN/docs/chap07.md

 ---

 ## 7.3 MAX!
 Components
 BSB-LAN is already prepared for the usage of MAX! heating system components.
-MAX! thermostats that shall be included into BSB-LAN, have to be entered with their serial number (printed on a small label, sometimes in the battery compartment) in the file *BSB\_lan\_config.h* into the array `max_device_list[]`.
+MAX! thermostats that shall be included into BSB-LAN, have to be entered with their serial number (printed on a small label, sometimes in the battery compartment) in the file *BSB_LAN_config.h* into the array `max_device_list[]`.
 After starting BSB-LAN, the pairing button has to be pressed on the thermostats in order to establish a connection between BSB-LAN and the thermostats.

-In *BSB\_lan\_custom.h* you can use the following variables for using MAX! devices:
+In *BSB_LAN_custom.h* you can use the following variables for using MAX! devices:

 - `custom_timer`
 This variable is set to the value of millis() with each iteration of the loop() function.